5 Most UNDERRATED Disney Tips to Make Your Solo Trip Easier (Traveling Alone)

 Tip # 5 Be Aware of the Park Policies

-This tip is a fairly new addition to my many lists of tips that a solo traveler should keep in mind when it comes to traveling solo in our pandemic world.
+This tip is a fairly new addition to my many lists of tips that a solo traveler should keep in mind when it comes to traveling solo in our post pandemic world.

 It is thoroughly important to understand that Disney has adjusted their policies not only for the safety of their guests, but for the safety of their Cast Members as well.

 Remember that when you buy a ticket for the parks, you are signing an agreement to obey the rules of the Disney parks is important.
-This one of the most important Disney tips to remember.

 Ready to start planning your next Disney World vacation?
 Listen to the latest podcast episode on Apple or on your non-Apple device now!

-New Disney Rules to Be Aware Of
+New Disney Rules to Be Aware Of for Your Visit

 There are a few new things to keep in mind before your solo Disney trip.